DishaMohindru1/Game_controller/README.md

 ## Upload the Firmware
    Once the build is complete, upload the `.uf2` file to the Raspberry Pi Pico:
    - Press and hold the **BOOTSEL** button while plugging the Pico into your computer.
+   - a window will appear on your system
-   - Drag and drop the `.uf2` file onto the Pico’s storage device that appears.
+   - Drag and drop the `.uf2` file (created in the build file after running the make command) onto the Pico’s storage device that appears.
    - the window will close automatically, it indicates the raspberry pi is re-booted and has started working as a game controller.
    - the LED will start blinking indicating that it is mounted on the system.